sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-system-builders.md

         Dism /Mount-Image /ImageFile:C:\mount\windows\Windows\System32\Recovery\winre.wim /index:1 /MountDir:C:\mount\winre

-    **Troubleshoot**: If mounting operation fails, make sure that you are using the Windows 10 version of DISM that is installed with the Windows ADK and not an older version from your technician computer.
+    Troubleshoot: If mounting operation fails, make sure that you are using the Windows 10 version of DISM that is installed with the Windows ADK and not an older version from your technician computer.
 Don’t mount images to protected folders, such as your User\Documents folder.
 If DISM processes are interrupted, consider temporarily disconnecting from the network and disabling virus protection.

     ![Mount](images/mount.png)